.yaml)Create the configuration file at ~/.config/twidgets/widgets/custom.yaml

 )

-While integration is automatic, your files must still follow a specific naming convention for the system to recognize them as a valid widget:
+While integration is automatic, your files must still follow a specific naming convention for the system to recognise them as a valid widget:

 ~/.config/twidgets/widgets/):